ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch List of Holidays based on a Registration Center ID, a Year and a Language Code

-On receiving a request to fetch the list of Holidays with the input parameters (Registration Center ID, Year and Language Code) the system fetches the list of Holidays  mapped to a Registration Center and for the year and Language Code received in input parameter
+On receiving a request to fetch the list of Holidays with the input parameters (Registration Center ID, Year and Language Code), the system fetches the list of Holidays  mapped to a Registration Center and for the year and Language Code received in input parameter
 1. Validates if the received request contains the following input parameters
 * Registration Center ID - Mandatory
 * Year - Mandatory